-- Lifts and loads human remains onto a gurney for transport from death scenes, hospitals, and other care facilities and transports remains to the Medical Examiner's Office.
-Lift and remove loaded gurney from transport vehicle. - Identifies and locates next of kin or legal representative of the decedent and makes death notifications; removes personal items from body, catalogues and secures personal items for later release to family or appropriate representative of the decedent. - Performs thorough investigations and prepares clear, concise, and comprehensive investigative reports of the circumstances of the death, social and medical history, and other information relevant to the death; and performs follow-up investigations to obtain additional information needed for finalization of investigative reports. - Answers telephones within the Medical Examiner's Office responding to questions from the public, medical professionals, law enforcement, and families. - Impartially facilitates disposition of remains through consultation with families, funeral homes, and others. - Provides pre-trial interviews, depositions, and court testimony. - Assists in autopsies on an as needed basis.
+- Interacts with healthcare practitioners to obtain confidential medical history and records of the decedent.
+Reviews medical records of the decedent. - Interacts with law enforcement officials in the appropriate exchange of investigative information related to death investigations. - Lifts and loads human remains onto a gurney for transport from death scenes, hospitals, and other care facilities and transports remains to the Medical Examiner's Office.
+Lifts and removes loaded gurneys from transport vehicle. - Identifies and locates next of kin or legal representative of the decedent and makes death notifications.
+Removes personal items from bodies and catalogues and secures personal items for later release to family or appropriate representative of the decedent. - Performs thorough investigations and prepares clear, concise, and comprehensive investigative reports of the circumstances of the death, social and medical history, and other information relevant to the death.
+Performs follow-up investigations to obtain additional information needed for finalization of investigative reports. - Answers telephones within the Medical Examiner's Office responding to questions from the public, medical professionals, law enforcement, and families. - Impartially facilitates disposition of remains through consultation with families, funeral homes, and others. - Provides pre-trial interviews, depositions, and court testimony. - Assists in autopsies on an as needed basis.